DyMixOp: A Neural Operator Designed from a Complex Dynamics Perspective with Local-Global Mixing for Solving PDEs: Methodology

-\textbf{Operator Definition}.
-In this work, we focus on the form of neural operators due to their mesh independence and generalization to unseen parameters.
+In this work, we focus on the form of neural operators due to their mesh independence and generalization to unknownn parameters.
 Here, we first outline the concept of operator approximation.
 Given a spatial domain \( D \subset \mathbb{R}^d \) with a spatial dimension \( d \), an operator mapping from the input space to the solution space is defined as: